Mitch Garver Player Props: Rangers vs. Yankees

 Mitch Garver At The Plate

-- Garver is batting .254 with four doubles, three home runs and six walks.
+- Garver has four doubles, three home runs and six walks while batting .266.

-- He has hit a home run in two of 17 games played this year, and in 4.6% of his plate appearances.
+- He has homered in two of 18 games played this season, and in 4.3% of his plate appearances.

-- Garver has driven in a run in seven games this year (41.2%), including one multiple-RBI game.
+- In eight games this year, Garver has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.